 Importuning is a common sex crime and, depending on the evidence gathered against you, there are many defense tools available.
 This fact highlights the importance of speaking with an attorney as soon as possible.
 Early intervention could mean a dramatic difference in your case.
 In some cases, the evidence gathered was done so illegally and is, therefore, not allowed in court.
 This leaves the prosecution without evidence by which to prosecute, and the defendant with an excellent chance to obtain a not guilty verdict.

-Contact a Columbus Lawyer today to defend yourself from these serious charges.
+Contact a Columbus Lawyer at Koenig & Owen, LLC today to defend yourself from these serious charges.